Bruin-Dev/Intelygenz/README.md

 ### Process flow

-    - Orchestrator send a message to the Bridge through to ask for all edges given a list of Velocloud clusters.
+    - Sites Monitor send a message to the Bridge through to ask for all edges given a list of Velocloud clusters.
     - For each edge it builds an event composed by the cluster's hostname, the edge ID and the company ID for that edge.
     - Publish events on NATS.
-    - Orchestrator consumes the events from NATS and then send each edge to the NATS to be consumed by the Bridge.
+    - Sites Monitor consumes the events from NATS and then send each edge to the NATS to be consumed by the Bridge.
     - For each event, it fetches the edge and link data related to the given IDs
     - Publishes edge and link data to NATS
-    - Depending on the state of the edge, the Orchestrator will put the result event in a different Message Queue (one Queue for faulty edges, other for ok edges)
+    - Depending on the state of the edge, the Sites Monitor will put the result event in a different Message Queue (one Queue for faulty edges, other for ok edges)
     - Notifier consumes the faulty edge queue and creates statistics.
     - Notifier has an interval set.
 For each interval will send the statistics to a Slack channel and reset the statistics for the next cycle.